 - Add next phyllo and fold all four sides inwards.
 Brush with butter.

 - Add another phyllo and fold it exactly the same way.
-Grease with butter, sprinkle with water and add 2-3 more handfuls of filling.
+Grease with butter and add 2-3 more handfuls of filling.

-- Overlap the excess phyllo (that hangs out of the pan) inwards.
+- Overlap the excess phyllo (that hangs out of the pan) on top.
 Brush with the remaining butter.

 - Cut the Baklava (all the way through to the bottom) into triangular pieces.

-- Once the Baklava is baked, pour the hot syrup on top using a ladle.
+- Once the Baklava is baked, ladle the cold syrup on top.

 - Let Baklava reach room temperature before refrigerating.